scala-native/scala-native/docs/contrib/build.rst

 - If you change `nscplugin`, `rebuild` is the only option.
 This is because the Scala compiler uses this plugin to generate the code that Scala Native uses.

+- There is also a `dirty-rebuild` which avoids a full clean which can be used in most cases if you work on more than one project at a time.

 Build settings via environment variables
 --------------------------------------------------
 Two build settings, ``nativeGC`` and ``nativeMode`` can be changed via